CouncilDataProject/cdp-backend/dev-infrastructure/README.md

 -   To reset infrastructure but reuse the same Google project:

     ```bash
-    make reset
+    just reset
     ```

     **Note:** Reseting infrastructure is likely required when iterating on database models (specifically database indices).
-Cleaning infrastructure should always be attempted first before reset or destroy as `make clean` will not use any extra Google Cloud (or Firebase) projects and applications.
+Cleaning infrastructure should always be attempted first before reset or destroy as `just clean` will not use any extra Google Cloud (or Firebase) projects and applications.

 -   To delete all Pulumi and GCloud resources entirely:

     ```bash
-    make destroy project={project-name}
+    just destroy project={project-name}
     ```

     **Note:** This will delete the GCP project.